Colin Rand – Chair

 Luke van de Wiel - C&A Committee Member

 Luke joined the board of governors in September 2017 and sits on the Curriculum and Achievement committee.
-He is the Link Governor for Science.
-Luke van de Wiel has been a teacher at St Agatha’s school since 2012, teaching in year 2, year 1 and year 3.
+He is the Link Governor for 'Broad and Balanced Curriculum'.
+Luke van de Wiel has been a teacher at St Agatha’s school since 2012, teaching in year 2, year 1, year 3 and year 5.

 Carolina Otero-Lopes - CFC Committee Chair

-Carolina has a daughter and a son at St Agatha’s and is keen to help the school work closely with parents to support children's development and prepare them for the future.
+Carolina has son at St Agatha’s and a daughter who attended but is now at secondary school.
+She is keen to help the school work closely with parents to support children's development and prepare them for the future.